oracle-samples/oracle-functions-samples/samples/oci-apigw-idcs-auth-basic/README.md

 ## Deploy a function that implements an API

 We need another function that will be a target for API Gateway.
 We suggest [oci-display-httprequest-info-python](../oci-display-httprequest-info-python).
-In Cloud Shell, run the _fn deploy_ command to build the function and its dependencies as a Docker image, push the image to OCIR, and deploy the function to Oracle Functions in your application.
+In Cloud Shell, run `fn deploy` to build the function and its dependencies as a container, push the image to Oracle Cloud Infrastructure Registry (OCIR), and deploy the function to Oracle Functions in your application.

 ![user input icon](./images/userinput.png)